Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Incompatible Tank Mates

-Just as it is important to makes sure your fish are living with the right tank mates, it is equally important to ensure they aren’t living with the wrong ones.
+Just as it is important to make sure your fish are living with the right tank mates, it is equally important to ensure they aren’t living with the wrong ones.
 A bullied fish is under constant stress, and you may find them pacing the glass or hiding all the time.

 Once again this comes down to understanding the fish you intend to stock.
 For example, if you intend to have tank mates with a betta fish you need to put some effort into researching your best options, and how to do it correctly.
-In some cases an aggressive betta may cause stress for other fish in the tank.
-In other cases the betta may be picked on, and he’ll be the one exhibiting signs of stress.
+In some cases, an aggressive betta may cause stress for other fish in the tank.
+In other cases, the betta may be picked on, and he’ll be the one exhibiting signs of stress.

 There are less extreme examples.
-If you keep a pair of male gouramis one may bully they others.
+If you keep a pair of male gouramis one may bully the others.
 A pair of angelfish may or may not get along, and one may lash out at the other, or at other tank mates.
 Fin nippers like tiger barbs may stress angelfish.

 Once again, doing the research necessary beforehand can help you understand how your fish might interact, and if they are a good match.